Info: 1 Vitamin D UVB Sun Lamp

 • 5-minute timer, the lamp automatically shuts off when your exposure regime is complete.

-• Includes an emergency on/off switch that can instantly terminate operation of the lamp.
+• Light box includes an emergency on/off switch that can instantly terminate operation of the lamp.

 • Four KBD exclusive reflector vitamin D producing bulbs.

 • Two pairs of protective eyewear are included.